 Child sexual abuse material

 The sexual acts portrayed do not by definition constitute a form of physical sexual violence.
 For example, a child might take a nude ‘selfie’.
-Producing and distributing this type of self-made child pornography is referred to as ‘sexting’.
+Producing and distributing this type of material is referred to as ‘sexting’.
 Sexting can be voluntary, where the child makes the photo for a partner in a loving relationship, for example, but it can also be involuntary.
 In principle, voluntary sexting is not a criminal offence in the Netherlands.